omise/omise-android/README.md

 * `co.omise.android.ui.SecurityCodeEditText` - The `SecurityCodeEditText` class handles formatting
    and input type for security code.

-### Manual Tokenization
+### Manual tokenization

-If you have built your own credit card or Google Pay form, you can use the SDK to manually tokenize the card.
+If you have built your own card or Google Pay form, you can use the SDK to manually tokenize the card.
 First build the `Client` and supply your public key as follows:

 ```kotlin